Recursive Landau Analysis: Recursion via unitarity

-To ensure that there are no directions along which the integration contour could be deformed to avoid the singularity, $\det \tilde{\mathcal{G}}$ and \emph{all} its derivatives with respect to remaining variables must vanish:
+To ensure that there are no directions along which the integration contour could be deformed, we impose condition (a.3) on the remaining variables:

-Since there is always one more equation than unknowns in \eqref{eq:LAB}, evaluating one on the support of the others yields an algebraic constraint $\mathscr{L}(AB)_{\mathscr{S}}=0$ in kinematic space.
+Since there is always one more equation than unknowns in \eqref{eq:LAB}, evaluating one on the support of the others yields a polynomial equation $\mathscr{L}(AB)_{\mathscr{S}}=0$ in kinematic space.\footnote{In \eqref{eq:LAB} we include situations where more constraints are imposed using (a.1) than there are variables in the integral \eqref{eq:cut}, in which case $\det\tilde{\cal G}=0$ is not imposed.
+However, since $A$ and $B$ do not share any variable in the Baikov representation, the resulting conditions can only involve the individual Landau locii of each subdiagram separately and all solutions we found in this way were redundant.
+Note also that the conditions (a.1) could potentially be used to eliminate more than $\dim(\mathscr{S})$ variables if the variety $\{\mathscr{S}_i=0\}$ is singular, however we did not encounter this possibility. }

-To find all candidate leading singularities of a graph $G$ that contains a two-particle cut, it suffices to consider all sets $\mathscr{S}$ of candidate leading singularities of the subamplitudes on that cut.
-In many non-trivial examples (see Tabs.~\ref{fig:checked} and \ref{fig:predictions}), we find that it is sufficient to consider $\mathscr{S}$ containing either zero or one element from each of $\mathscr{L}(A)$ and $\mathscr{L}(B)$.
+To find all candidate leading singularities of a graph $G$ that contains a two-particle cut, it suffices to consider the union of all sets $\mathscr{S}$ of candidate leading singularities of the sub-amplitudes on that cut.
+In addition, we must account for the last possibility (b), which is algebraically given by $\det \mathcal{G}(P_A{\cup}P_B') = 0$ and yields the ``second-type'' singularities of \cite{Eden:1966dnq}.

 Formula \eqref{eq:LAB} is our main result.
 It forms the basis for a recursive method which finds all candidate leading singularities of any two-particle-reducible diagram.
 We now illustrate it in practice for the two-loop parachute diagram.
 Other checks and new predictions are presented in Sec.~\ref{sec:examples} (see Tabs.~\ref{fig:checked} and \ref{fig:predictions}).